vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/english-workshop/2023-08-18-ielts-academic-writing-overview.md

 *An example of a mixed-chart-question that is commonly occurred in Task 1 in the IELTS Writing Test.
 Source: Cambridge Academic 17.*

 ## General rules of IELTS Task 2
+Overall, there are five steps you must follow to earn a 7.0+ Band in IELTS Writing Task 2:
+    1. Understand the question.
+    2. Plan your answer.
+    3. Write the introduction.
+    4. Write body paragraphs.
+    5. Write the conclusion.

+## Final words.
 In the upcoming posts of our Writing series, we will delve into the techniques and strategies for crafting high-scoring responses to both Task 1 and Task 2 of the IELTS Academic Writing Test.
 Our goal is to provide you with the tools and knowledge you need to achieve a Band 7.0 or higher on this challenging exam.
 Stay tuned for more!